AmirhosseinAzimyzadeh/AlgorithmDesign/README.md

 ![alt text](https://raw.githubusercontent.com/AmirhosseinAzimyzadeh/AlgorithmDesign/master/Picture/Header.jpg)
 # AlgorithmDesign
 implementation of algorithm design in java <br>
 🏛 Yazd University - Dr Zarifzadeh's Class <br>
-⚠ JUNIT 5.2 used for testing
+⚠ JUNIT 5.2 used for testing <br>
+if you'r not familiar with JUNIT <b>see : </b> <a href="https://junit.org/junit4/javadoc/latest/">JUNIT DOCS</a>
+or just delete Test methods (int this case these methods start with annotation "@Test" ) and run codes in your own way.<br>
 # Examples <br>
 1- binarySearch (recursive) <br>
 2- mergeSort : divide and conquer <br>